martinus/robin-hood-hashing/README.md

 There are lots of `std::unorderd_map` challengers, here are a few interesting ones that I had a look at:

 * [google/absl::Hash](https://abseil.io/blog/20180927-swisstables) Brand new and from google, but a bit difficult to set up.
-Searches are extremely fast, about 30% faster than `robin_hood::unordered_map`.
-Insertion & deletion is about 40% slower though. clear() frees all memory, so reinserting will be as slow as initial insertion was.
-For integral types this seems to use exactly the same amount of memory as `robin_hood::unordered_map`, but for larger data structures (when `robin_hood::unordered_map` switches to it's node-based mode) memory usage blows up to 2.4 times as much.
-Use this if lookup performance is absolutely critical for you.
+Lots of features, heavily optimized, with some SIMD tricks.

 * [skarupke/flat_hash_map](https://github.com/skarupke/flat_hash_map/blob/master/flat_hash_map.hpp): Very fast,
 especially for integral types.
-Sometimes faster sometimes slower as `robin_hood::unordered_map`.
-Memory usage tends to be much higher for non-integral types.
+Designed as a response to google's absl::Hash.

 * [google/dense_hash_map](http://goog-sparsehash.sourceforge.net/doc/dense_hash_map.html) Old and fast but does not have a modern C++ interface.

 ## Blog Posts

+Beware, these posts are out of date now.

 * [Part 1: Hopscotch & Robin Hood Hashing](http://martin.ankerl.com/2016/09/15/very-fast-hashmap-in-c-part-1/)
 * [Part 2: Implementation Variants](http://martin.ankerl.com/2016/09/21/very-fast-hashmap-in-c-part-2/)